MissMise/Digital-Botany/index.md

 # Digital Botany; The future of Green Living

-Go to this [link](https://guides.github.com/features/mastering-markdown/) for help
+Go to this [link](https://guides.github.com/features/mastering-markdown/) for help with bold, italics, and more

 ![Image Description](Images/image1.jpg)